antonioclim/TAOCT4researchers/README.md

 ### 35.2 Institutional Support

-The development of these materials was supported by:
+The development of these materials was (not yet) supported by:

 - Academy of Economic Studies, Bucharest (ASE)
 - Faculty of Cybernetics, Statistics and Economic Informatics (CSIE)